OCP Community broadens its impact to include standardizations, published best practices, and new metrics for

 Study shows projected spend is expected to hit $36 billion by 2026

 San Jose, CA – November 9, 2021 - The Open Compute Project Foundation (OCP), a collaborative community focused on bringing hyperscale innovations to everyone by redesigning data center facilities, hardware and embedded firmware technology to efficiently support the growing demands on compute infrastructure, announces today the results of an independent market impact assessment of the Open Compute Project, conducted by Omdia, part of Informa.
 This study, commissioned by OCP, analyzes the global adoption and impact of OCP recognized equipment in the data center and telecommunications technology industry.

 In 2021, Omdia interviewed OCP recognized equipment vendors and their customers to supplement its ongoing discussions within the data center and telecommunications ecosystem, from server, power, network and rack vendors to silicon suppliers, colocation, cloud, communication providers and system integrators.
-Data obtained from these discussions were fed into Omdia’s proprietary bottom-up models for estimating markets to determine the growth of 2019 non-board member adoption over the previous year.
-Participants shared how the market has changed over the last 12 months regarding technology demands, shifting compute to the edge, a circular economy, distribution models and more.
+Data obtained from these discussions were fed into Omdia’s proprietary bottom-up models.

 Among the findings: